All Episodes

 It means that nobody would vote for it if they had a free vote on it.

-So by politically difficult, he means uh an elite like him deciding what is best in your interest, what is best in your interest.
+So by politically difficult, he means an elite like him deciding what is best in your interest, what is best in your interest.

 Forward to where?

-Forward to where, forward into darkness.
+Forward into darkness.

-And uh and nobody among his editors thinks, whoa, Tom, wait a minute.
+And nobody among his editors thinks, whoa, Tom, wait a minute, this is the United States of America.

-Whoa what's the deal with that?
+Whoa, what's the deal with that?

 Nobody ever says that.

-Nobody ever says that uh to him.
+Nobody ever says that to him.

-And now as we see, and we don't need to, in fact, because the Chinese are just going the great guns all on their own, as uh has came up in the last hour.
+And now, as we see, and we don't need to, in fact, because the Chinese are just going the great guns all on their own, as came up in the last hour, 18% of this fabulously, allegedly fabulously successful IPO for General Motors yesterday, 18% of it got bought up by the Chinese government.

-So as I was saying, you know, the next environmentally friendly vehicle that will be rolling off the production line in Detroit after the Chevy vault, it'll be the Chevy Rickshaw.
+So as I was saying, you know, the next environmentally friendly vehicle that will be rolling off the production line in Detroit after the Chevy Vault, it'll be the Chevy Rickshaw.

-That's the history, that's the history of Detroit.
+That's the history of Detroit.

 By the way, these two subjects are connected.

-Uh one reason why everything is getting uh outsourced to countries like China is because people like Thomas Friedman talk up the regular now he's married to some heiress or whatever.
+One reason why everything is getting outsourced to countries like China is because people like Thomas Friedman talk up the regular.

-You look at his carbon footprint, it's up there with Al Gors.
+You look at his carbon footprint.

 Let us go to Nancy in Williamsport, Pennsylvania.

-Nancy, it's great to have you on the Rush Limbaugh show.
+Nancy, it's great to have you on the Rush Limbaugh Show.

 Well, thank you, Mark.